Artificial Intelligence – Reinventing HR

 UAE leadership has discovered that expats with a greater degree of permanence in the UAE will contribute largely to the accumulation of knowledge and capital in the region.
 Statistics alone show that they have remitted a sum of 164.3bn AED (44.8bn USD) to their home countries in 2017.
 But infused with a greater sense of loyalty, they will now keep and invest their money in their adopted country instead.

 Also a 10-year visa for skilled professionals will mean that they will not need to leave the country even after they lose a job.
-In sharp contrast to the primitive labour laws of the past where a professional would have to leave the country exactly a month after his company cancelled his visa, they can now live in hope of a better job offer.
+In sharp contrast to the rudimentary labour laws of the past where a professional would have to leave the country exactly a month after his company cancelled his visa, they can now live in hope of a better job offer.

 The much anticipated winds of change are sweeping across the UAE, giving the expat workforce their first taste of belonging in the desert.
 Now you can live, work and stay permanently in the UAE, if you can afford it.